rollchains/spawn/docs/versioned_docs/version-v0.50.x/01-setup/01-system-setup.md

 # Overview

 :::note Synopsis
-Setup your development environment with the essentials to get started building your blockchain.
+Setup your development environment with the essentials to get started building the blockchain.
 :::

 ## System Requirements

-Before we can install and interact with spawn, you must have the following core tools installed:
+Before you can install and interact with spawn, you must have the following core tools installed:
 * [`Go 1.22+`](https://go.dev/doc/install)
 * [`Docker`](https://docs.docker.com/get-docker/)
 * [`Git`](https://git-scm.com/)